-Yale New Haven Hospital offers three, minimally invasive (i.e. laparoscopic) Bariatric surgical procedures.
+Yale New Haven Hospital offers two, minimally invasive (i.e. laparoscopic) Bariatric surgical procedures.

 Choosing the Right Procedure

 Whenever bariatric surgery is required as part of a comprehensive weight loss strategy, the patient's surgeon will help decide which procedure is best.
 The final choice is based on a number of factors and eligibility requirements, including medical history, age, body mass index (BMI), and previous weight-loss treatment results.
 These same factors will also affect how much weight a patient can expect to lose after surgery.

 Whichever option is chosen, the health benefits of bariatric surgery — coupled with a customized, post-operative treatment plan — are widely recognized.
 Weight loss resulting from any of these procedures can significantly improve conditions associated with morbid obesity, such as sleep apnea, diabetes, high cholesterol, gastroesophageal reflux disease (GERD) and high blood pressure.
 In fact, studies show that the risk of death from these conditions returns to normal after successful weight loss surgery and obesity treatment.

 The following chart provides a quick overview of the innovative bariatric procedures performed at Yale New Haven Hospital.
 This is a good place to start when discussing the options with your physician.

 ||Laparoscopic Sleeve Gastrectomy

 ||Upper portion of stomach is stapled and connected to lower part of intestine, creating a smaller stomach pouch (approx. 1 ounce)

 ||80% of the stomach is removed, leaving a smaller tube or "sleeve" behind

 ||Greatly restricts the amount of food that can be consumed, as well as amount of calories and nutrients that are absorbed into the body